huyq119/BabelDOC/README.md

 - **Self-deployment**: [PDFMathTranslate 2.0](https://github.com/PDFMathTranslate/PDFMathTranslate-next) support for BabelDOC, available for self-deployment + WebUI with more translation services.
 - Provides a simple [command line interface](#getting-started).
 - Provides a [Python API](#python-api).
+- **New**: Complete setup guides for uv environment and Gemini API support.
 - Mainly designed to be embedded into other programs, but can also be used directly for simple translation tasks.

 > [!TIP]